 ANALYSIS – The Elliott School of International Affairs

 The 2019 Novel Coronavirus, or COVID-19, is a new respiratory virus first identified in December 2019.
 Elliott School experts weigh in on how regions around the world are reacting to the pandemic.
+The Elliott School and affiliated institutions have held events and interviews to discuss the impact of COVID-19.

 Kimberly Morgan.
 Director, European and Eurasian Studies program, Professor of Political Science and International Affairs, Elliott School of International Affairs.